civol/HDLRuby/README.md

 ## Types
 <a name="types"></a>

 Each signal and each expression is associated with a data type that describes the kind of value it can represent.
 In HDLRuby, the data types represent bit-vectors associated with the way they should be interpreted, i.e., as bit strings, unsigned values, signed values, or hierarchical contents.

-### Type construction
+### Type Construction

 There are five basic types, `bit`, `signed`, `unsigned`, `integer`, and `float` that represent respectively single bit logical values, single-bit unsigned values, single-bit signed values, Ruby integer values, and Ruby floating-point values (double precision).
 The first three types are HW and support four-valued logic, whereas the two last ones are SW (but are compatible with HW) and only support Boolean logic.
 Ruby integers can represent any element of **Z** (the mathematical integers) and have for that purpose a variable bit-width.